You need tape to seal your packaging before you ship your project, but you’ve decided that you don’t want just any tape.

 2. Color and registration

-Custom printed tape is produced through a process known as flexography.
+Custom printed tape rolls are produced through a process known as flexography.
 Colors are printed independently from each other but all in a single pass of the printing press.
 This process has to be timed impeccably so that the inks line up correctly and print a clean image.
 When designing from scratch it is worth considering color proximity.
 However with over 30 years of experience we are confident we can create your desired print.

 Phoenix Tape can print up to 3 colors so you can match your tape to your company’s colors without any problem.
 In addition to the 11 standard colors, we offer we can also match custom colors using the Pantone Matching System.

-3. Tape choice
+3. Custom Tape Roll Choices

 Deciding on what type of tape to use is usually the first decision to make.